QAnswer/QA-ESWC2021/docs/doc1.3.md

 <img src="/img/screenshots/Profile0.png" width="80%">

-You will get to the dataset upload page where you have to specify the name of the dataset and the dataset itself.
+You will get to the dataset upload page where you have to specify the name of the dataset, a logo (optional) and the dataset itself.

 <img src="/img/screenshots/Dataset.png" width="80%">